 - If possible, use a dolly or hand-truck.
 And definitely use an elevator if available.

-These tips also apply to packing the car/truck as well as unloading it.?
-Gentle stretching beforehand can help to loosen up your muscles before you exert yourself, especially if the trip is a long one.?
+Gentle stretching beforehand can help to loosen up your muscles before you exert yourself, especially if the trip is a long one.
 Stay hydrated, take breaks, and watch your back!
-It?s not worth it to push through and get everything done if it means starting the school year with an injury.
+It’s not worth it to push through and get everything done if it means starting the school year with an injury.